Ballina, County Mayo: Bus

 Ballina Bus Station is host to a Bus Éireann bus depot.
 As of 2008, Bus Éireann reportedly stated an intention to develop services similar to the 24-hour Dublin-Belfast route on the Ballina-Dublin route.
 The route currently runs seven services a day between Ballina and the capital.
 In 2007, Bus Éireann launched a direct bus from Dublin Airport to Ballina.
 A Ballina to Enniscrone bus is run by several companies during the summer months.

 Rail

 Ballina railway station is located on the N26 beside the bus station.
-Departing Iarnród Éireann passenger trains stop at Foxford before terminating at Manulla junction, where passengers can connect to trains going to Castlebar, Westport or Dublin (Heuston Station).
-Trains to Dublin operate three times daily; on Friday evenings a train operates direct from Dublin to Ballina.
+Departing Iarnród Éireann passenger trains stop at Foxford before terminating at Manulla Junction, where passengers can connect to trains going to Castlebar, Westport or Dublin (Heuston Station).
+6 services operate each way on weekdays, with 5 and 4 services on Saturday and Sunday respectively.

-Ballina is a major rail freight hub, with a direct freight line from the town to Waterford Port transporting pulpwood for Coillte, and as of late 2009, a direct Dublin Port line.
+Ballina is also a rail freight hub, and contains Iarnród Éireann's only facility for loading containers at present.
+Container trains operate from Ballina to Dublin Port and Waterford Port, although services to Dublin Port are suspended until 2027 while upgrade works take place there.
+Additionaly, pulpwood is transported for Coillte, from Ballina to their plant in Waterford.